-Johann Adam Köhler, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the Russian galliot Strelna under the command of Lieutenant Sornev.
+Johann Adam Köhler, a farmer, his wife Gertruda, and children (Magdalena, age 9; Johann Wilhelm, age 5; Johann Peter, age 3) arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the Russian galliot Strelna under the command of Lieutenant Sornev.

-They settled in the Volga German colony of 17 August 1767 and are recorded there on the 1767 census in Household No. 87.
+They settled in the Volga German colony of Huck on 17 August 1767 and are recorded there on the 1767 census in Household No. 87.

 In 1790, Johann Wilhelm Keller moved from Huck to Norka.